Quarterstaff: The Tomb of Setmoth

 I have created a merged disk image file, so that you only need to mount one IMA file in Dosbox (it seems you can only mount multiple img files).
 Once mounted, you will need to run the setup to install to a virtual C: drive and then run the game.
 We have also added a solution file that we found online via wayback machine.

-With huge thanks to Ken Van Mersbergen for his amazing preservation work.
+With huge thanks to Ken Van Mersbergen for his amazing preservation work and Gunther for suggestions for getting the sound working.

 Download